clojure/jvm.tools.analyzer/README.md

-Clojars Dependency: `[org.clojure/jvm.tools.analyzer "0.3.2"]`

-# Interface to Clojure's Analyzer
+# jvm.tools.analyzer: An Interface to Clojure's Analyzer

 Clojure's analysis compilation phase holds rich information about Clojure forms, like type/reflection information.

-_analyze_ provides an interface to this phase, callable a la carte.
+jvm.tools.analyzer provides an interface to this phase, callable a la carte.
 The output is similar to ClojureScript's analyzer.

 Supports Clojure 1.4.0 or later.

-## Releases and Dependency Information
+# Releases and Dependency Information

 Latest stable release is 0.3.2.